Many mortgages for over 60s do not feature on the leading comparison sites.

 How quickly do lifetime mortgage providers release the funds after a formal offer?

 The speed at which lifetime mortgage providers release funds after a formal offer can vary depending on the specific lender and the complexity of your case.
-Generally, it takes several weeks from the formal offer stage to the release of funds, but the timeline can be influenced by several factors:
+Generally, it takes several weeks from the formal offer stage to the release of funds, but several factors can influence the timeline:

-3. Third-party involvement: If there are third parties involved, such as solicitors or surveyors, their schedules and efficiency can impact the process.
+- Third-party involvement: If third parties, such as solicitors or surveyors, are involved, their schedules and efficiency can impact the process.

 Are the best RIO mortgage rates UK dependent on your income?

-The best Retirement Interest Only (RIO) mortgage rates in the UK can be influenced by various factors, and income is one of them.
+The best Retirement Interest Only (RIO) mortgage rates in the UK can be influenced by various factors, including income.
 While RIO mortgages are designed to be accessible to retirees, lenders may still consider your income as part of their affordability assessment.

-It’s important to note that RIO mortgages often have less stringent income requirements compared to traditional mortgages, as they may take into account sources of income like pensions, investments, or rental income.
+It’s important to note that RIO mortgages often have less stringent income requirements than traditional mortgages, as they may consider sources of income like pensions, investments, or rental income.
 To find the best RIO mortgage rates for your specific income level and financial situation, it’s advisable to shop around, compare offers from different lenders, and consult with a mortgage advisor for personalized guidance.

 How common is it to use equity release to pay off interest only mortgage in 2024?